aimclub/iOpt/docs/source/examples.rst

      - 0.2956
      - 401

-Each experiment was run under identical conditions using parallel computing.
-The results of the experiments show that even with a limit of 100 iterations, the iOpt framework found a better combination of hyperparameters than when searching on a uniform grid of 40 by 40 points, and as a result, in fewer calls to the objective function.
-The best metric value was obtained with a limit of 1000 iterations: -0.8605.
+Each experiment was run under identical conditions using parallel computing system.
+The results of the experiments show that even with a limit of 100 iterations, the iOpt framework found a better combination of hyperparameters than when searching on a uniform grid of 40 by 40 points.
+The results in fewer calls to the objective function calculation.
+The best metric value was obtained with a limit of 1000 iterations is -0.8605.
 The parameters gamma and learning_rate are 0.2312 and 0.2956, respectively.
 Figure shows a graph of the objective function when the optimization process is limited to 1000 iterations.

 .. figure:: images/iOpt_1000_1.JPG
     :width: 500
     :align: center

-    Graph of the objective function obtained using the iOpt framework with iterations limited to iters_limit = 1000
+    Graph of the objective function obtained using the iOpt framework with iters_limit = 1000

 Comparison with other frameworks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To compare the quality of work, experiments were conducted on the same data set using the Hyperopt and Optuna frameworks.
 The Hyperopt framework was launched in sequential mode due to the lack of parallel mode.
 The experiment execution time was 753 seconds.
 The figure below shows the profile of the objective function graph obtained during optimization of hyperparameters using the Hyperopt framework during 1000 iterations.
-Thus, the optimal combination of hyperparameters was found: learning_rate = 0.3343, gamma = 0.2426.
-The value of the objective function is -0.8603.
+The optimal combination of hyperparameters was found: learning_rate = 0.3343, gamma = 0.2426; the value of the objective function is -0.8603.

 .. figure:: images/hyperopt1000_1.JPG
     :width: 500
     :align: center

-    Graph of the objective function obtained during optimization of hyperparameters using the Hyperopt framework during 1000 iterations
+    Graph of the objective function obtained during optimization of hyperparameters using the Hyperopt framework for 1000 iterations

-The listing presents code for determining such a combination of parameters of the XGBoost Regression algorithm, which allows you to obtain the optimal metric value for the current task using the Hyperopt framework.
+The listing presents code for tuning parameters of the XGBoost Regression algorithm using the Hyperopt framework.

 .. code-block:: python
    :caption: Solving the problem of finding the optimal combination of continuous parameters using the Hyperopt framework